semgrep/semgrep-docs/docs/getting-started.md

 To log in to SCP:

-1. Create an SCP account by clicking the link: [Sign in to Semgrep Cloud Platform](https://semgrep.dev/login).
+1. Create an account by clicking the link: [Sign in to Semgrep Cloud Platform](https://semgrep.dev/login).
 2. In your command line, enter `semgrep login`.
 3. Click the link provided in your CLI and follow the instructions.